MorrisSimons/building_vectorstore_from_scratch/README.md

     - [ ] a common one like FAISS Search
 ---

+#### the dataset we want to use for our vector storehttps://www.kaggle.com/datasets/yorkyong/text8-zip

 ### FAISS

 **FAISS** (Facebook AI Similarity Search) is an open-source library by Meta (Facebook) for **efficient similarity search** and clustering of high-dimensional vectors.